CallEmUp/spotifySongAnalysis/README.md

-# Capstone Project (Spotify)
+# Spotify Song Analysis

 In this project, I aimed to analyze 52,000 songs from Spotify in order to gain a better understanding of what factors make music popular, as well as the audio features that make up specific genres of music.
 The dataset, consisting of data on 52,000 songs, was first loaded into a Pandas DataFrame.
 Initial inspection was conducted to understand the structure and completeness of the data.
 Following the loading and preparation of the data, missing values were checked and rows containing any missing values in the key features were removed to ensure the robustness of the statistical tests performed throughout the project.
 In this instance, there were no NaN values so all data was able to be used in the project.
 To ensure reproducibility of the results, I seeded the number 18098787 in a random number generator as a unique identifier.
 Throughout the project, I aimed to answer the following 11 questions:

 1) Consider the 10 song features duration, danceability, energy, loudness, speechiness, acousticness, instrumentalness, liveness, valenceand tempo.
-Is any of these features reasonably distributed normally?
+Are any of these features reasonably distributed normally?
 2) Is there a relationship between song length and popularity of a song?
 3) Are explicitly rated songs more popular than songs that are not explicit?
 4) Are songs in major key more popular than songs in minor key?
 5) Energy is believed to largely reflect the “loudness” of a song.
-Can you substantiate that?
+Can I substantiate that?
 6) Which of the 10 individual (single) song features from question 1 predicts popularity best?
 7) Building a model that uses *all* of the song features from question 1, how well can it predict popularity now?
 8) When considering the 10 song features above, how many meaningful principal components can be extracted?
-9) Can you predict whether a song is in major or minor key from valence?
+9) Can I predict whether a song is in major or minor key from valence?
 10) Which is a better predictor of whether a song is classical music –duration or the principal components extracted in question 8?
 11) What is something interesting about this dataset that is not trivial and not already part of an answer (implied or explicitly) to the previous questions?